cyberphone/java-cfrg-spec/README.md

 ASN.1 definitions for EC either.

 The remaining question would then be what to call this new key type.
-Since both RFC 8037 and the COSE draft use the name "OKP" (Octet Key Pair), is seems reasonable adopting this name here as well.
+Since both RFC 8037 and the COSE draft use the name "OKP" (Octet Key Pair), it seems reasonable adopting this name here as well.

 Examples:
 `OKPKey`, `OKPPublicKey`, and `OKPPrivateKey`